OfficeDev/TeamsAppCamp1/Labs/Labs-B/Lab-B01.md

 > **NOTE:** [This page](../../docs/ngrokReferences.md) lists all the exercies which involve the ngrok URL so you can easily update it if it changes.
 ---

 ### Exercise 2: Configure and run the application

 #### Step 1: Download the starting application

 The starting application is in github at [https://github.com/OfficeDev/TeamsAppCamp1](https://github.com/OfficeDev/TeamsAppCamp1).
-Click the "Code" button and clone or download the content to your computer.
+Select the "Code" button and clone or download the content to your computer.

 ![Download the lab source code](../Assets/01-001-CloneRepo.png)